JetBrains/intellij-sdk-docs/basics/plugin_structure/dynamic_plugins.md

 ### No Use of Service Overrides

-Application, project and module services declared with `overrides="true"` are not allowed.
+Application, project, and module services declared with `overrides=" true" ` are not allowed.

 ## Code

-> **NOTE** Loading and unloading plugins happens in EDT and under write action.
+> **NOTE** Loading and unloading plugins happens in EDT and underwrite action.

 ### CachedValue